dogkeeper886/openai/Test cases/WPA3 SAE/Test Steps.md

-Use the test case delimited by triple quotes to create a new test case focus on Diagnosis Start and Stop.
-a.
-Test start button functionality for diagnosis initiation
-b.
-Validate the ability to stop diagnosis at any time
-c.
-Confirm that stopping diagnosis ceases monitoring but retains the UI.

-"""
-Test Case: Client Connectivity Diagnostics - Accessing and Troubleshooting

 Test Steps:
 1. Open the WEB GUI and navigate to the Client Connectivity Diagnostics tool.
 2. Follow the provided steps to access the tool: